js-benchmark-all/micro/README.md

 # Build all benchmark files
 bun prep

-# Run included benchmarks in node
+# Run included benchmarks in node and output to stdout
 bun start node
+bun start node file
 ```

 To add a benchmark create a file with extension `.case.ts` in [src](./src).